Cultural Heritage Certificate Program

 In partnership with the George Washington University

-The Professional Certificate Program in Cultural Heritage Tourism, produced by AIANTA in partnership with the George Washington University, is designed to provide tourism entrepreneurs and community leaders with the tools to identify and develop the assets that most appeal to visitors—from cooking and crafts workshops to nature walks and visits to historical sites.
+The Professional Certificate Program in Cultural Heritage Tourism, produced by AIANTA in partnership with the George Washington University, is designed to provide tourism entrepreneurs and community leaders with tools to identify assets and develop tourism programs that preserve cultural identity and authenticity.

 Designed to be flexible and meet the needs of busy individuals interested in professional development and career advancement, the Professional Certificate in Cultural Heritage Tourism program is comprised of six courses.
 One course is scheduled per week during two three-week blocks with a one week break between the two blocks.

 Each week typically features a course lecture, a guest lecture and selected readings.
 Participants are also required to contribute to a chat-style forum with other classmates as well as complete a written assignment at the end of each course.

 Upon successful completion of the six courses, students will receive a Professional Certificate in Cultural Heritage Tourism from The George Washington University School of Business.
 This is a non-credit, non-degree program.

 “I thoroughly enjoyed the six weeks of learning about Cultural Heritage Tourism.
 Now that I have finished this course, I feel confident to be able to discuss with our tribal and treaty council different avenues which can be taken to develop a quality tourism destination program.

 I highly recommend the course for all who are involved in any aspect of tribal tourism!”

 Superintendent of Montezuma Castle and Tuzigoot National Monuments

 Examine the range of cultural heritage assets that can help to attract and engage visitors, which in turn can drive economic development and cultural preservation.
 The curriculum covers best practices for planning, management and shared stewardship, which are all components of successful cultural heritage tourism.